veltzer/demos-git/exercises/10_stashes.md

 Give them names.
 Apply them.
 Apply them out of order.

 * use git stash with conflicts.
 What happens when you try to "git stash pop" into a dirty folder?
-What happnes if there is a conflict?
+What happens if there is a conflict?

 * use git stash to clear a dirty folder